-Salary.
+Base salary represents the fixed portion of an executive officer's compensation and is intended to provide compensation for expected day-to-day performance.
 IAC typically negotiates a new executive officer's starting salary upon arrival, based on factors such as prior compensation levels for the particular position within IAC, IAC's New York City location, salary levels of other executive officers within IAC and salary levels available to the individual in alternative opportunities.
-Salaries may be increased based on a number of factors, including the assumption of additional responsibilities and other factors that demonstrate an executive officer's increased value to IAC and review of competitive market data.
-Ms. Handler's salary was increased upon her promotion to Senior Vice President and General Counsel in January 2021.
-No other executive officer's salary was adjusted during 2021.
+Salaries are reviewed periodically and may be increased based on a number of factors, including the assumption of additional responsibilities and other factors that demonstrate an executive officer's increased value to IAC and review of competitive market data.
+The Company agreed upon a starting salary with Mr. Halpin in connection with his joining the Company in January 2022.
+No other executive officer's salary was adjusted during 2022.